Nameles-Org/Nameles/README.md

 While absolute measurement of detection capability is impossible, Nameles is the only detection solution that can be audited by indepedent parties and that is backed by several scientfic papers.

-Nameles can detectn invalid traffic on:
+Nameles can detect invalid traffic on:

 - mobile and desktop
 - display, video, and in-app